Deco&Design - Furniture

 Main features of Arts and Crafts furniture

 In general, furniture in the Arts and Crafts style has straight lines, emphasizing vertical and elongated shapes.
 Recognizable Gothic influences and the craftsmanship of medieval guilds.
 It's usually made of solid stained wood, especially stained oak, with simple metal fittings and simple shaped locks.
 Armchairs and sofas are upholstered in simple, sober leather or fabric in natural colors.
-Gone are the overstuffed upholstery and the brightly patterned knobs Victorian style and very rich floral prints.
+Gone are the overstuffed upholstery and the specific shiny buttons Victorian style and very rich floral prints.

 Despite the many influences and the lack of a very clear line in terms of how objects are made, Arts and Crafts style furniture has some defining characteristics: